 Glaucoma is a painful condition caused by pressure within your pet's eye which can occur due to a number of underlying conditions.
 Our board-certified veterinary ophthalmologist explains a few of the reasons why glaucoma can occur in your dog, and how primary and secondary glaucoma can be treated.

 What is glaucoma?

-Glaucoma is a painful condition charaterized by increased intraocular pressure within the eye, caused by inadequate fluid drainage.
-Glaucoma can progress very quickly, and often leads to optical nerve and retinal damage in dogs.
+Glaucoma is a painful condition characterized by increased intraocular pressure within the eye, caused by inadequate fluid drainage.
+Glaucoma can progress very quickly, and often leads to the optical nerve and retinal damage in dogs.
 It is estimated that 40% of dogs will be left blind in the eye which is affected by glaucoma.

 Glaucoma in dogs is caused by insufficient drainage of fluid from the eye.
 There are two types of glaucoma, each defined by the cause of the condition; primary glaucoma and secondary glaucoma.

 Primary glaucoma occurs in dogs due to inherited abnormalities in the drainage mechanism of the pet's eye.
 A number of breeds show an increased risk of primary glaucoma including (but not limited to) Boston terriers, cocker spaniels, shar-peis, beagles, basset hounds, Siberian huskies, Labrador retrievers, samoyed, toy poodles, and great danes.
 Each breed has its own unique traits that make dogs of that breed more susceptible to developing glaucoma.

 Primary glaucoma rarely affects both eyes equally or at the same time.
 The condition typically occurs in one eye months or even years before it affects the second eye.

 What is the cause of secondary glaucoma in dogs?